rahishsaha/Rahishsaha/README.md

 - 👋 Hi, I’m @rahishsaha
 - 👀 I’m interested in ...python,Datascience
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...how to handle data in real life.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...rahishsaha07@gmail.com

 <!---
 rahishsaha/rahishsaha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.